tracefy/pip-package-tracefy-clients/README.md

 ```

 ### SQS Client
-the SQSClient class creates a boto3 resource and a queue object that is used to receive and send messages to SQS
+The SQSClient class creates a boto3 resource and a queue object that is used to receive and send messages to SQS
 #### SQS variables
 * AWS_SQS_ENDPOINT_URL
 * AWS_REGION